18-year-old Helena Muffly wrote exactly 100 years ago today:

 This dish is excellent.
 The orange and raisins nicely balance the tartness of the cranberries, and the nuts add a nice texture.

-The navel oranges that I had were very large, so I used one orange instead of two.
+Since the recipe called for grating the orange rind (peel), I bought a bag of organic oranges.
+The oranges were very large, so I used one orange instead of two.

 When I made this recipe, to get a picture that was true to the recipe, I molded one serving using a custard cup for the mold.
 I put the rest of the Conserve in a large bowl and chilled.